The fastest NBN Internet in Australia

 It’s important to keep an eye out for a bargain.
 There is well over 100 NBN providers in Australia, which makes for a competitive landscape.
 You’ll find there is always bargain available, if you know where to look.

-Can I get premium NBN 100 at my home?
+Can I get faster NBN internet at my home?

 If a fixed-line NBN connection is available at your house (as in all NBN except Wireless and Satellite) then you should be eligible to apply for an NBN 100 plan.
 The goal of the NBN is to make all service available to a majority of homes and businesses.